eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

    When run in foreground mode, the executable will not return.
 Use `Ctrl+C` to kill the daemon.

    **Once you have killed the daemon, it's necessary to run `fusermount3 -u ~/userspace_mountpoint` to unmount the userspace filesystem.
-This will cause all the content of the userspace filesystem to be erased.**
+Doing this will only unmount the file system, the content of the file system will stil be intact.**

 3. You can interact with the userspace filesystem normally:
    ```